kingsdigitallab/framesense/README.md

 * is written as a Python class wihin a module `operator.py` under a package which name matches the name of the operator (e.g. `operators/make_clips_ffmpeg/operator.py`);
 * inherits from the [base operator](operators/base/operator.py);

+### Containers

+Any software dependency needed for an operator to run should be packaged into a container image.
+FrameSense supports Docker and Singularity container engines.

+**The first time an operator is executed the container image will be built** from its Dockerfile.
+After that, the container image will only be rebuilt if the Dockerfile has changed.

+#### Singularity

+When using Singularity (instead of Docker), the Dockerfile is converted to a .def file before the conainer image is built.
+All singularity definition and image files are generated and stored under the `./singularity` folder.

+It is possible to build the images on one machine and copy the `singularity` folder across to another so they are ready to be used.

+The build process will be offloaded to the remote Singularity remote endpoint you are logged into.
+If you are not logged into a remote endpoint the build process uses the `--fakeroot` method.
+But this method requires privileges only available on a personal computer.

+On a HPC environment with Singularity you can either log into a remote endpoint or copy the `singularity` folder from another machine.

+If you are not logged and `--fakeroot` is not allowed, you may encounter this error:

+`FATAL:   fakeroot requires to set 'allow setuid = yes' in /etc/singularity/singularity.conf`

 ## Feature and Bugs

 Please use [github issue tracker](https://github.com/kingsdigitallab/framesense/issues) to report bugs or request new features.